 At the end of this section of the trail is a flat area, with a few make-shift benches.

-After the flat area, the trail sharply descends down more steps.
-I thought the views from these steps are very stunning!
+After the flat area, the trail sharply descends more steps.
+I thought the views from these steps were very stunning!

 At the bottom of the steps, the trail flattens momentarily before a short uphill climb.
 These are the only steps you’ll climb during this descent.